penumbra-zone/guide/pages/event-indexing.md

 # Indexing ABCI events

-The [`pd`](./node/pd) software emits ABCI events while processing blocks.
+The [`pd`](./node/pd) software emits [ABCI events](https://docs.cosmos.network/v0.45/core/events.html) while processing blocks.
 By default, these blocks are stored in CometBFT's key-value database locally, but node operators can opt-in to writing the events to an external PostgreSQL database.
 Furthermore, the [`pindexer`](./event-indexing/pindexer.md) software can be used to take these raw ABCI events, and produce Penumbra-specific "app views" with rich formatted data.

-## Motivation for event indexer
+## Motivation for maintaining an event database

 Any application that requires detailed information about Penumbra chain state needs access to an event database, in order to display information to a user.
-This is because Penumbra is private by default, so the majority of chain state is encrypted, and therefore not legible to naive external tooling.
+Penumbra nodes are designed to record only information that is relevant to processing new blocks.
+Therefore Penumbra uses ABCI events as a means for external software to track historical happenings on the chain, and maintain heavier indices of non-consensus-critical state.

 Examples of applications that use a `pindexer` backend database include:

   * [Veil](https://dex.penumbra.zone), a DEX frontend for trading